 An annual report of the financial and actuarial condition of the System is prepared and submitted to the City Council.
-The annual report to City Council contains, but is not limited to, the auditor's opinion and statements contained in the auditor's report.
+The annual report to City Council contains, but is not limited to, the auditor opinion and statements contained in the report of the independent auditor.
 The annual actuarial valuation report and the actuary's valuation certification will accompany the annual report.
 Additionally, a copy of the annual report to City Council is provided to each of the fire stations and fire department administrative offices of the City of Charlotte.